Skip to main content

 • EEA and Switzerland: The social security status of individuals working in different EEA countries is determined based on EU regulations.
 An A1 statement may be requested for verification of coverage.

 • Social Security Treaty: Employees from countries with a social security treaty with the Netherlands may have different obligations.
-It’s advisable to review the applicable treaty.
+It is advisable to review the applicable treaty.

 • Foreign Company Pension: Contributions to foreign pension schemes may be considered taxable income in the Netherlands unless certain conditions are met for favorable tax treatment.

-• Healthcare: All residents must obtain Dutch healthcare insurance, with exceptions for EEA and non-EEA employees who hold an A1 statement or Certificate of Coverage.
+• Healthcare: All residents and most workers must obtain Dutch healthcare insurance, with exceptions in limited cross-border cases such as valid A1 or certificate of coverage situations.

 • Employee File: Employers are required to maintain an employee file containing mandatory documents such as employment contracts, identification, wage tax statements, and any applicable permits.